 What is a secured loan?

 If a loan is secured, this means it is tied to something valuable that you own.
 The reason for this is that this ‘collateral’ is meant to act as a guarantee that you’ll pay back your debt.
+Secured, vs. unsecured loans, mean you promise something to the lender if you default.
 If for some reason you can’t pay back the money you owe, the lender has the right to take away the asset, which they can then sell to pay off the debt.

 The most common types of secured debt are mortgages and car loans.
 Here, the property being financed is the same thing that you put up as collateral.
 The lender technically owns part of the property until you pay off the loan.
 This means there’s less risk for the lender, but more risk for you as the borrower.

 In the case of an auto loan, if you don’t make your payments on time the lender can eventually take your car.
-With a mortgage, your home acts as the guarantee, and until you pay off your mortgage in full, the lender has a right to seize your house if you fail to make repayments.
-This is obviously a scary thought – no one wants to lose their home or car!
+With a mortgage, your home acts as the guarantee.
+Until you pay off your mortgage in full, the lender has a right to seize your house if you default.
+A scary thought – no one wants to lose their home or car!

 Other types of loans, including large personal loans, can also be secured.
-You can choose something valuable to use as collateral, such as your home or car, a savings account, or even expensive jewellery.
+You can choose something valuable to use as collateral.
+This could be your home or car, a savings account, or even expensive jewellery.

 What are the advantages of a secured loan?